Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Introduction

 The proliferation of large language models (LLMs) in recent years has created an increasingly diverse ecosystem of models with varying sizes, capabilities, and specializations \cite{team2023gemini,jaech2024openai,guo2025deepseek,yang2024qwen2}.
 As organizations and users gain access to this expanding array of models—each with different strengths, computational demands, and cost profiles—a crucial challenge has emerged: how to intelligently select the most appropriate model for a given input.
 This challenge, known as LLM routing, carries significant implications for both cost-effective deployment and optimal user experience \cite{varangot2025doing,chen2025harnessing}.

 Current LLM routing approaches typically employ sophisticated learned policies that leverage various signals, such as model preferences \cite{ong2024routellm}, prompt embeddings \cite{chen2024routerdc}, or external scoring functions \cite{lu2023routing,stripelis2024tensoropera}.
 These methods vary in their implementation strategies—some frame routing as a selection or classification problem \cite{stripelis2024tensoropera,ding2024hybrid,feng2024graphrouter}, while others develop predictive models to estimate utility scores of each LLM for specific inputs \cite{nguyen2024metallm,li2025llm}.
-Importantly, these diverse approaches often rely on different training datasets, evaluation protocols, and underlying assumptions, creating challenges for comparisons and raising questions about their generalizability across deployment scenarios.
+The field has witnessed an escalating trend toward increasingly complex architectures, including graph neural networks, attention mechanisms, and multi-layered predictive models, often without rigorous comparison to simple baselines.
+Moreover, these diverse approaches rely on different training datasets, evaluation protocols, and underlying assumptions, creating challenges for fair comparisons and raising questions about their generalizability.

-While the field continues to develop increasingly complex routing solutions, we question whether such sophistication is necessary.
-In this paper, we take a step back and reconsider LLM routing from first principles, posing a fundamental question: \textit{how far can we get with simple, non-parametric methods like k-Nearest Neighbors (kNN)?} Our investigation yields a surprising finding: when carefully implemented and tuned, a simple kNN-based router consistently matches or outperforms a wide range of complex learned approaches across diverse routing scenarios.
+While the field continues to develop increasingly complex routing solutions, we fundamentally question whether such sophistication is necessary.
+In this paper, we take a step back and reconsider LLM routing from first principles, posing a critical question: \textit{how far can we get with simple, non-parametric methods like k-Nearest Neighbors (kNN)?} Our investigation yields a surprising finding: when carefully implemented and tuned, a simple kNN-based router not only matches but often outperforms a wide range of complex learned approaches across diverse routing scenarios, while offering substantial advantages in computational efficiency and robustness.

-To address the evaluation inconsistency problem highlighted earlier, we introduce a standardized benchmark suite for LLM routing.
-This suite, derived from existing evaluation datasets, spans instruction-following, question-answering, and reasoning tasks while establishing consistent protocols and performance metrics.
-Our framework enables meaningful comparisons between routing approaches under identical conditions, filling a significant gap in the field.
+To enable systematic evaluation and address the inconsistent protocols that have hindered meaningful comparisons, we introduce a comprehensive benchmark suite for LLM routing.
+This suite spans instruction-following, question-answering, and reasoning tasks, establishing consistent evaluation protocols and performance metrics.
+We further extend our investigation to multi-modal scenarios by developing the first benchmark for routing between vision-language models, demonstrating that the effectiveness of simple approaches generalizes beyond text-only applications.